kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 ## Oral Presentations

-Being able to synthesise reading and present ideas orallly in class is a key skill.
-You will receive a mark on **two presentations**, but *may optionally offer up to three (if module ≥ 8 students) or four (if module < 8 students) presentations during the semester*.
-If you present three times instead of two, *your two best presentation marks will be posted* after our last meeting.
+Being able to synthesise reading and present ideas orally in class is a key skill.
+You have assessed and non-assessed presentations in this module.
+You will be formally assessed on **two presentations**, but may *optionally* offer up to three (if module ≥ 8 students) or four (if module < 8 students) assessed presentations during the semester.
+If you present three or more times instead of two, *your two best presentation marks will be posted* after our last meeting.

+The topic of your presentation should be a monograph and throughout the seminar readings provided below you will see a (P) next to appropriate texts you may present on.
+Many of these are found in the further reading section.Unlike your weekly handout, however, your presentation should cover the entirety of the work, not merely any assigned chapters.

 Presentation skill is shown in your ability to: choose what is most useful to share, choose a quantity of information that will still allow you to speak at a measured pace, project your voice clearly, make use of effective pauses, modulate your voice effectively, make use of a spoken rather than a written register that engages the listener, give eye contact to everyone in the room, avoid exactly reproducing the content of a handout, and present in a way that, even if you are referring to a written set of notes or text, still flows naturally.

 The assessed presentations should be 5-7 minutes in length and not a minute longer.
 You will be cut off at exactly 7 minutes.
 The presentation should briefly summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and make 1-3 focused critiques or observations about the read material.
-It is *not* a detailed summary of the content: it should highlight the arguments, strengths and set the context.
+It should *not* a detailed summary of the content: it should highlight the arguments, strengths and set the context.

-A supplementary handout (one piece of paper front and back at most) should be emailed to me by Sunday night and sufficient copies brought to class.
-It should include some paragraphs or bullet points that may include arguments, interesting empirical examples, key quotes, any interesting sources used, or highlight key persons or dates.
-The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
-Please bring copies of the handout to class but also add (or link) the handout text to the class collaborative notes document.
 When possible, excellent presentations will ideally connect what is read and presented to our other readings and the discussion of the day.
 Thus, it is very important that you do not focus on your assigned reading to the exclusion of other readings for that week.
 Connecting the reading to past readings and discussions in the module is also a very welcome.
 Outside research is not required.
 Slides are not needed for the presentation and not assessed, but the handout may include 1-2 images or a map if appropriate.
 Please note, when discussion questions have been provided in advance on a topic, the presentation need not provide any answer to these, though the presentation may raise points that are a relevant contribution to those questions.

+For *both* assessed presentations and the weekly supplementary handout (one piece of paper front and back, at most) you should upload the handout to the module Moodle *the evening before* class to allow everyone time to view it and, if they would like to, print a copy.
+It should include some paragraphs or bullet points that may include arguments, interesting empirical examples, key quotes, any interesting sources used, or highlight key persons or dates.
+The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
+You do not need to bring a paper copy of your handouts, but you must post it to the Moodle the night before.

 Some questions to consider as you prepare: